-Protein turnover is a normal part of all living cells.
-As such, the cell has developed its own degradation system called the ubiquitin-proteasome system.
-Ubiquitin is a protein that “flags” proteins so that the proteasome, the body’s protein degrader, can recognize the proteins and degrade them.
-E3 ligases are enzymes that catalyze the addition of ubiquitin to the protein of interest, helping initiate the protein degradation process.
+Protein turnover is normal for all living cells.
+The cell has developed its own degradation system, called the ubiquitin-proteasome system.
+Ubiquitin is a protein that flags other proteins so that the body’s protein degraders, proteasomes, can recognize and degrade them.
+E3 ligases are enzymes that help kickstart protein degradation.

 Targeting Transcription Factors for Cancer Therapy

-Returning to the cookbook analogy in which a person’s genetic code is a recipe and the finished products are proteins, transcription factors are the bookmarks the body uses to get to a specific page, or recipe, in the cookbook.
-Transcription factors anchor onto DNA and interact with proteins, like epigenetic enzymes, to alter the chromatin and influence gene expression.
+If the genome is like a cookbook, transcription factors are the bookmarks the body uses to locate a specific recipe.
+Transcription factors anchor onto DNA and interact with proteins to alter the chromatin and influence gene expression.

 Gene expression is a dynamic process involving transcription factors binding to recognizable DNA sequences and interacting with protein complexes to change chromatin to an open or closed state and influence gene expression.

 In cancers, transcription factors can act incorrectly to turn on cancer-promoting genes and turn off cancer-suppressing genes.
 Inhibiting incorrect transcription factor activity is an attractive approach to treating certain cancers.
 However, transcription factors can be difficult to target, because unlike enzymes, they lack a clear site where small molecule inhibitors can adhere and inhibit the protein’s cancer-promoting activity.